jaspector

 Permit required when work is not exempt under the code or county guidance.

+Not all construction work requires a permit in unincorporated Crawford County, MI.
 The following work is generally exempt: Detached accessory structures to a single or two-family dwelling on the same property at 200 square feet or smaller may be exempt.; Detached accessory structures to a nonresidential principal building on the same property at 120 square feet or smaller may be exempt.; Agricultural use buildings may be exempt depending on code official review..
+When in doubt, confirm with the local building department before starting work.